↑

 • Allow the cake to bake for 65 minutes.
 Do not open the oven.

-• After 5 hours, remove the cheesecake from the oven and the pan.
-Remove the foil wrap.
+• After 5 hours, remove the cheesecake from the oven and the water bath.
+Remove the foil wrap but leave the the cheesecake in the springform pan to support it.

-• Loosely cover the cheesecake and place it in the refrigerator to firm up overnight.
+• Loosely cover the cheesecake on de it is room temperature and place it in the refrigerator to firm up overnight.

 • Serve the next day with your favorite toppings.